hhsonet/SuperSimpleC/PracticeProblem/pp_mod_1/README.md

-# Programming Assignment: Dynamic Equation Solver with Character Analysis
+# Practice Problem: Dynamic Equation Solver with Character Analysis

 ## Problem Overview
 Create a program that dynamically selects and solves mathematical equations based on your student ID, converts numerical results into alphabetic characters, and performs character classification.